 New York, NY

 From a young age, most Americans learn about the Founding Fathers, but are told very little about equally important and influential Native diplomats and leaders of Indian nations.
-Treaties lie at the heart of the relationship between Indian nations and the United States, and Treaties: Great Nations in Their Own Words is the story of that relationship, including the history and legacy of U.S.–American Indian diplomacy from the colonial period through the present.
+Treaties lie at the heart of the relationship between Indian nations and the United States, and Nation to Nation: Treaties Between the United States and American Indians is the story of that relationship, including the history and legacy of U.S.–American Indian diplomacy from the colonial period through the present.